dev-dull/PyTerraBackTyl/README.md

     - Install the required Python Libraries:
       - _Note_: Depending on your OS and Python installation method, the `pip3` command may be something like, `pip3.6`.
       - _Note_: Omit the `--user` flag and run as root if you want these libraries to be accessible to all users on the system.
-      - `pip3 install setuptools --user`
+      - `pip3 install setuptools --user` requried to install Flask.
       - `pip3 install flask pyyaml --user`

 #### Configuring PyTerraBackTYL: